FOREX-Euro stays on edge as crucial ECB meeting looms

 “There will no doubt be a lot of wire traffic after Thursday’s meeting about these details and such structural shortcomings, but the total QE to be announced will get prime attention,” said David de Garis, senior economist at National Australia Bank, adding the market was now looking for quantitative easing of 1 trillion euros.

+Against the Canadian dollar, the euro remained within near a 16-month low of C$1.3749 set on Friday.

-Pressure on the euro intensified last week after the Swiss National Bank shocked markets by abandoning its three-year-old currency cap, effective removing a pillar of support for the euro.
+Pressure on the euro intensified last week after the Swiss National Bank shocked markets by abandoning its three-year-old currency cap, effectively removing a pillar of support for the euro.

 The SNB had been buying billions of euros in order to keep the franc from strengthening above the 1.20 per euro cap it had implemented back in September 2011.

-The abrupt policy U-turn sparked speculation the SNB was forced to do so ahead of bold moves from the ECB.
-The Swiss franc rocketed across the board, although it seemed to have stabilised around 0.99365 francs per euro.
+The abrupt policy U-turn sparked speculation that the SNB was forced to do so ahead of bold moves from the ECB.
+The Swiss franc rocketed across the board, although it seemed to have stabilised around 0.9997 francs per euro.

-Further stirring expectations for imminent action, media reports suggested ECB President Mario Draghi met with German Chancellor Angela Merkel last week to smooth the path for quantitative easing, which is staunchly opposed by the Bundesbank.
+Further stirring expectations that the ECB was poised to act, media reports suggested ECB President Mario Draghi met with German Chancellor Angela Merkel last week to smooth the path for quantitative easing, which is staunchly opposed by the Bundesbank.

-Whatever the outcome, traders said there is sure to be plenty of volatility at the end of this week.
+Whatever the outcome, traders said there is sure to be plenty of volatility at the end of this week, with Greece due to hold a snap election that add to concerns over the euro.

+The radical leftist Syriza party has held a consistent lead in the polls and is intent on ending austerity and seeking debt renegotiation with its European partners, though it insists it wants to stay in the euro zone.

+Caution ahead of these key events as well as the aftershocks from the Swiss move last week made many investors wary of risk.

 But for now, with the U.S. markets shut on Monday for a public holiday and little in the way of market-moving economic data, currency markets could be in for a relatively slow session.